 As well as our support of Marine Conservation Society’s unflushable campaign, we work with a number of relevant stakeholders including Keep Britain Tidy, and local authorities to tackle the causes of pollution on beaches and in bathing waters.

 Uniquely among water companies, Anglian Water has a team of coastal catchment advisors who work in local patches to investigate sources of pollution, tackle the problem of misconnected sewers and encourage the correct use of surface water drains.

 Meet our Coastal Protection Team who will be helping to identify and follow up on potential sources of pollution for our beaches.

-We also help fund BeachCare groups in places like Great Yarmouth and Southend to organise volunteers who pick litter and carry out wildlife surveys.
+We also help fund BeachCare groups in places like Hunstanton and Sheringham to organise volunteers who pick litter and carry out wildlife surveys.
 From regular beach cleans to sand sculpture workshops and marine debris art, there’s a lot happening.

 Love our seaside activity book